-LPE represents what Aristotle described in his book, "Rhetoric," as the three ingredients of persuasion: Logos (Lambda) meaning logic; Pathos (Pi) relating to emotion; and Ethos (Eta), defined as character credibility and ethics.
+LPH represents what Aristotle described in his book, Rhetoric, as the three ingredients of persuasion: Logos (Lambda), meaning logic; Pathos (Pi), relating to emotion; and Ethos (Eta), defined as character credibility and ethics.

 Lambda Pi Eta demonstrates and exemplifies all Aurora University's guiding principles of integrity, citizenship, continuous learning and excellence.
 Lambda Pi Eta recognizes student academic success and encourages students to develop leadership skills through participation in departmental, university and community events.
 We are committed to developing research, thinking, writing, speaking, listening, team-building and leadership skills.
 We study the processes of interaction in a variety of contexts, cultures and styles.
 We teach the ability to interact ethically, confidently and effectively in an increasingly diverse society.

 Goals of Lambda Pi Eta